MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

                         output where to save result
   -c COLUMNS [COLUMNS ...], --columns COLUMNS [COLUMNS ...]
-                        select specific columns by names or indices (1-based) -r ROWS, --rows ROWS  select specific rows to decompress (1-based) -nh, --no-header      skip header / data has no header
+                        select specific columns by names or indices (1-based) to compress or decompress
+  -r ROWS, --rows ROWS  select specific rows to decompress (1-based) -nh, --no-header      skip header / data to be compressed has no header
 ```
 As we can see, the tool takes an input file **"-f"**, and output **"-o"** where it should put the result whether it is compression or decompression based on the optional **"-d"** argument which selects decompression.